Emergency aid in the Middle East conflict

 Humanitarian crisis in Gaza

-Despite the agreed ceasefire, the situation in the Gaza Strip remains dire.
-Over two million people are in urgent need of help, including countless children.
+The situation in the Middle East is escalating once again: in the Gaza Strip alone, over two million people are in urgent need of aid, including countless children.

 Together with a partner organisation, Help provides emergency aid to families from Gaza: we provide them with rent subsidies for warm and safe accommodation, distribute relief supplies and enable psychological and medical care.